-The Compensation Committee has considered the independence of Pearl Meyer pursuant to the NASDAQ Listing Rules and related SEC rules finalized in 2012, and has found no conflict of interest in Pearl Meyer continuing to provide advice to the Compensation Committee.
+The Compensation Committee has considered the independence of Pearl Meyer pursuant to NASDAQ Listing Rules and related SEC rules and has found no conflict of interest in Pearl Meyer continuing to provide advice to the Compensation Committee.
 The Compensation Committee is also regularly advised by the Company's primary outside counsel, Olshan Frome Wolosky LLP ("Olshan").
 Pursuant to the NASDAQ Listing Rules and related SEC rules, the Compensation Committee has found no conflict of interest in Olshan continuing to provide advice to the Compensation Committee.
+The Compensation Committee has found no conflict of interest in Olshan continuing to provide advice to the Compensation Committee.
 The Compensation Committee reassesses the independence of its advisors annually.